ruby-hyperloop/ruby-hyperloop.io/source/2017-02-28-spring-2017-comps-release.html.markdown

 + Introduction of Hyper-Operation gem
 + Introduction of Hyper-Store gem
 + Introduction of Hyper-Spec gem
-+ Introduction of Hyperloop-config gem (TODO: is this happening?)
++ Introduction of a centralized Hyperloop configuration gem
 + Renaming of HyperReact gem to Hyper-Component
 + Renaming of HyperMesh gem to Hyper-Model
 + Changes to state syntax from bang(!) notation to mutate method